cooperative-computing-lab/cctools/doc/man/md/makeflow.md

 ### Mesos Options

-- **--mesos-manager hostname**  Indicate the host name of preferred mesos manager.
+- **--mesos-master hostname**  Indicate the host name of preferred mesos manager.
 - **--mesos-path filepath**  Indicate the path to mesos python2 site-packages.
 - **--mesos-preload library**  Indicate the linking libraries for running mesos..